Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Introduction

 \section{Introduction}

-Gravitational-wave astronomy has advanced rapidly through the success of ground-based interferometers such as LIGO, Virgo, and KAGRA~\cite{Abbott2016,GWTC3,KAGRA2020}, and is being further extended into the millihertz band with the upcoming space-based Laser Interferometer Space Antenna (LISA)~\cite{LISA2017}.
+Gravitational-wave astronomy has advanced rapidly through the success of ground-based interferometers such as LIGO, Virgo, and KAGRA~\cite{Abbott2016,GWTC3,KAGRA2020}.
+Since the first direct detection of gravitational waves from GW150914, the field has evolved from demonstrating the existence of gravitational waves to establishing gravitational-wave astronomy as a precision observational science.
+Over the past decade, the growing catalog of compact-binary mergers has highlighted the importance of exploring previously inaccessible frequency bands.
+Meanwhile, the observational window is being extended into the millihertz regime by the upcoming space-based Laser Interferometer Space Antenna (LISA)~\cite{LISA2017}.
 However, a sensitivity gap remains in the sub-hertz band.
-Ground-based detectors are limited at low frequencies by seismic and environmental noise, while space missions cannot adequately cover this band due to constraints on arm length.
-Several terrestrial efforts specifically target this regime, such as the torsion-bar antenna (TOBA)~\cite{Ando2010} and Torsion Pendulum Dual Oscillator (TorPeDO)~\cite{McManus2017TorPeDO}, both of which have demonstrated proof-of-principle operation of sub-hertz detectors.
+Ground-based detectors are fundamentally limited at low frequencies by seismic and environmental noise, while space missions cannot adequately cover this regime due to practical constraints on arm length.
+As gravitational-wave astronomy enters its second decade, extending observational capability toward lower frequencies has become one of the major challenges for the next generation of detectors.

+To access this unexplored frequency range, several terrestrial detector concepts have been proposed and developed, including the torsion-bar antenna (TOBA)~\cite{Ando2010} and the Torsion Pendulum Dual Oscillator (TorPeDO)~\cite{McManus2017TorPeDO}, both of which have demonstrated proof-of-principle operation of sub-hertz gravitational-wave detectors.
+At the same time, substantial advances have been achieved in cryogenic engineering, ultra-low-loss optical materials, precision interferometry, and quantum-noise reduction techniques.
+CHRONOS builds upon these developments by combining cryogenic torsion-bar test masses with a quantum non-demolition (QND) Sagnac speed-meter interferometer, aiming to bridge the sensitivity gap between terrestrial and space-based observatories in the sub-hertz band~\cite{5zyh-lg9b}.